imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-3.md

 ### Level 3

-This level requires the use of five software/hardware wallets, and a Gnosis Multi-Signature Wallet.
-This section is recommended for intermediate-to-expert users who are very technical or have a lot of funds to protect.
+This level requires the use of five basic software/hardware wallets, and a Gnosis Multi-Signature Wallet.
+This section is recommended for intermediate-to-expert users who has a lot of funds and the time and patience to set up several different wallets.

 - 3 of 5 Gnosis Multi-Signature Wallet, Using an "Online Computer" (that is a computer that *is* connected to the Internet)